 The most web-friendly fonts include:

 Underline Your Practice Area

-You want your law firm logo to convey more than just your name.
-The best law firm logos communicate what work you actually do as an attorney.
+You want your new law firm logo to convey more than just your name.
+A well-designed logo should communicate what kind of legal work your firm does, and Hamil Little's logo does just that by incorporating a graphic that represents their focus.
 Sure, a gavel symbol shows that you are in fact a lawyer, but what kind of law do you specialize in?

-For instance, if you're an injury lawyer, you can use images drawn from the healthcare industry and emergency symbols to signify this is your area of expertise.
+For instance, if you're a medical malpractice lawyer, you can use images drawn from the healthcare industry and emergency symbols to signify this is your area of expertise.
 This way, you show clients that you are truly an expert in the area in which they are seeking your advice.